50054-cdpa/notes/fp_scala.md

 end MathExp
 ```

-In the above the `MathExp` (enum) datatype has exactly 5 alterantives.
-Let's take at look at one case, for instance `Plus(e1:MathExp, e2:MathExp)`, which states that a plus expression has two operands, both of them are of type `MathExp`.
+In the above the `MathExp` (`enum`) datatype, there are exactly 5 alternatives.
+Let's take at look at one case, for instance `Plus(e1:MathExp, e2:MathExp)`, which states that a plus expression has two operands, both of which are of type `MathExp`.

-Note that `end MathExp` is optional, as long as there is an extra line.
+Note that the `end MathExp` is optional, as long as there is an extra line.
 Alternatively, we can use `{ }`.

 ```scala